-One thing is to travel and be captivated by a country.
-In your eyes everything is new, the landscape, the costumes, the faces speaking a different language.
-All those are fascinating experiences that leaves you craving for that very thing even more; more traveling.
-Now, it’s a completely new feeling to visit your own country and find yourself just as intrigued by it.
-This ought to be something close to being home-sick for a place you do not know, I say this because I had never been to most of these places.
-The only way I can explain it is that before, I only ‘liked’ the idea of visiting the ruins in Tiwanaku or walking in the salt flats, but I only ‘liked’ those ideas because I was born in Bolivia, these places were always close by.
+One thing is to travel and be captivated by a new place.
+In your eyes everything is new: the landscape, the costumes, the faces speaking a different language.
+All those are fascinating moments that leave you craving for that very thing even more; more traveling.
+Now, it’s a completely new feeling to visit your own country and find yourself just as moved by it.
+I was euphoric, home-sick, and curious all at the same time.
+In the past I only ‘liked’ the idea of visiting the ruins in Tiwanaku or walking in the salt flats, but I only ‘liked’ those ideas because I was born in Bolivia, these places were always close by.
 They never felt as alluring as seeing some foreign land that is far away.
-Today, living in another country I get to feel like an outsider and I see Bolivia with the same allure as a tourist.
+Today, having lived in another country, I get to come back and see Bolivia with the same allure that a tourist would.

-While I was in the road I landed airports and arrived in bus terminals that although I didn’t know they made me feel welcomed because of the simple fact that I blended in.
+While I was traveling in Bolivia I felt welcomed because of the simple fact that I blended in.
 I felt home.
-One city that I had longed to visit, ever since my first visit almost eight years ago, was La Paz.
-To my surprise the city was named days before my arrival, as one of the new seven wonder cities of the world.
-Who new!.
-I have to only think for a few to find out reasons this happened.
+One of the places that made me feel at home the most was La Paz.
+To my surprise, just days before my arrival, the city had been named one of the new seven wonder cities of the world.
+I have to think only for a few to find reasons why.

-- Mountains surround the city, in some parts of the city one can see the peak of the Illimani, the most recognizable landscape in the city, at eye level.
+- Mountains surround the city, in some parts one can see the peak of the Illimani, the most recognizable landscape, at eye level.

 - 100 km southeast of the city, about an hour drive, one can visit Tiwanaku, an archeological site that was an important ceremonial centers for the Tiwanakan civilization, which were the predecessors of the Incans, this place was name by the UNESCO as world heritage site.

-Surreal, dazzling, endless, that was my impression of the Uyuni salt flats.
-When I arrived in Uyuni, Potosi; my next stop after La Paz, I was starring at the sky, half sleep half awake, amazed by the idea that I could have been dreaming, but not, I was looking at the stars from the bus’s window and I couldn’t believe the beauty of the night sky.
-Like looking at one of those pictures found in a National Geographic magazine.
-The view was such that stars filled the entire sky from top to bottom, the bus I was in was crossing mountains in a zic zac motion, and while in the road and among mountains the effect of seeing that sky was that stars were surrounding me, stars were at eye level; no need to look up to see them.
-I saw so many starts I felt as if I was looking at the entire milky way all at one glance.
+After La Paz I went to Potosí, once there I headed to Uyuni, to see the Uyuni salt flats.
+They were surreal and endless.
+When I arrived I remember I was staring at the sky, half sleep half awake, amazed by the idea that I could have been dreaming, but no, I was looking at the stars from the bus’s window and I couldn’t believe the beauty of the Milky Way.
+The Milky Way!.
+It was like looking at one of those pictures in National Geographic.
+The view was such that stars filled the entire sky from top to bottom it felt as if stars were surrounding me from every angle.